bdi-lab/BiVE/README.md

 This code is based on the [OpenKE](https://github.com/thunlp/OpenKE) implementation, which is an open toolkit for knowledge graph embedding.
 Additional codes are written by Chanyoung Chung.

-When you use this code, please cite our paper.
+When you use this code or data, please cite our paper.

 > Chanyoung Chung and Joyce Jiyoung Whang, Learning Representations of Bi-Level Knowledge Graphs for Reasoning beyond Link Prediction, To appear in AAAI 23